Code-Institute-Submissions/the-growth-club/documentation/TESTING.md

 - Final version - addressing errors and warnings:
    - The Validator states there is an error with regards to the "text-decoration-thickness" but this is acceptable according to [w3.org](https://www.w3.org/TR/css-text-decor-4/#propdef-text-decoration-thickness) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration-thickness).
 This property, sets the stroke thickness of underlines, overlines, and line-throughs specified on the element with text-decoration-line, and affects all decorations originating from this element even if descendant boxes specify a different thickness.
 Therefore it can be safely ignored.
    - 8 warnings relating to custom colour variables.
 The W3C CSS validator cannot parse :root variables.
 Therefore it can be safely ignored.
+   - Warnings for vendor extensons suggested by AutoPrefixer is valid to ensure css styles can work across multiple browsers, can be safely ignored.
 - [Final CSS Validation](/documentation/images/validator_screenshots/CSS_validator_final.png)

 ### [HMTL: W3C Markup Validation](https://validator.w3.org/)
-- To validate the HTML code of the project by pasting code in by direct input method as the W3C Validator for HTML does not understand the Jinja templating syntax.
+- To validate the HTML code of the project by pasting code in by direct input method.
+Note the W3C Validator for HTML does not understand the Jinja templating syntax therefore if there are warnings related to this, this can vbe safely ignored.
 - Final version: no errors or warnings
 - Testing and Final results per page:
    - Error Pages - No Errors in testing and finally